 Logs of Requests, Acknowledgements and Responses should be maintained in accordance with standard business recordation practices so that they are available to be produced as needed including, but not limited to, for audit purposes by ICANN Compliance;

 Response time for a response to the requestor will occur without undue delay and in any event within [X business] days of receipt of the request.
-(A finalized time frame to be set during implementation.)
+(A finalized time frame to be set during implementation.
+This discussion is to be prioritized during the implementation discussion.)

 A separate timeline of [less than X business days] will considered for the response to ‘Urgent’ Reasonable Disclosure Requests, those Requests for which evidence is supplied to show an immediate need for disclosure [time frame to be finalized and criteria set for Urgent requests during implementation].